poolifier/poolifier/src/pools/selection-strategies/README.md

 ### Weighted round robin

-The strategy assigns the next task using a robin round algorithm.
 The worker weights are maximum tasks execution time, once the worker has reached its maximum tasks execution time, the next task is assigned to the next worker.
+The default worker weights are the same for all workers and is computed given the CPU cores speed and theirs numbers.

 ### Interleaved weighted round robin